Liame and Jasper in their Thundershirts on the 4th of July in 2010

 - Make sure your dogs tags and microchip information is up to date.
 If your dog does escape (more dogs are lost during the 4th than any other holiday) at least he will be able to come home safely if found by a stranger.

 - Prevent this problem from ever occurring in the first place.
-When you get your next dog, immediately enroll him or her into a positive reinforcement puppy class like the ones at the Service Dog Academy in Seattle.
-We will help you get your dog used to firecrackers in a safe environment.
+When you get your next dog, immediately enroll him or her into a positive reinforcement puppy class where they will help you get your dog used to firecrackers in a safe environment.

 CONTROLLING THE ENVIRONMENT ON CELEBRATION DAYS: